sak007/MQTT_HTTP_COAP_Performance_Analysis/code/HTTP/README.md

 # HTTP Server
--Python comes with a built in http server that we can use to host the files.
+Python comes with a built in http server that we can use to host the files.

 Assuming you have clone this repo and are in the HTTP folder, you can start the server via: